December 12

 The prophet Zechariah wrote his book as a vision of the end times.
 The verses above can be found in the third of six visions the prophet received about the Day of the Lord.
 Clearly, these verses were ones of blessing, but the blessing was not material wealth or political power.
 The blessing was the presence of God himself.

 YHWH addressed Jerusalem as "daughter of Zion."
 Scholars have debated this phrase since it also appears in other prophetic writings (Jeremiah 6:1-2 and Lamentations 1:6, 7; 2:10, Micah 1:12-13; 4:8, Zephaniah 3:14), but the phrase did seem to denote a special place for the city with God (an intimate father-daughter relationship).
-Yet, the singing YHWH commanded seemed to indicate the immanent arrival of royalty.
+Yet, the singing YHWH commanded seemed to indicate the imminent arrival of royalty.
 With the divine presence at home in the city of David, foreign powers would realign themselves to the Jewish capital; that reorientation would mean inclusion in the people of God.
 The universal call (2:11) also included a more parochial summons to the Jews (2:12).
 His presence would signify a renewal of the covenants (for land made to Abraham in Genesis 17:8 and for choice of the nation made on Sinai in Exodus 6:7); the presence of YHWH would also favor the capital of the nation and implicitly its Temple (where he would be enthroned).

 The final command was interesting.
 YHWH ordered universal silence, for he was "awakened" from his heavenly court; this "awakening" or "arousal" was a promise of action.
 The God of the Jews was known as a deity that acted in history.
 The call for silence was really a command for attention, so that all could witness the end times.
 YWHW of the Armies (2:11) would come, live with his people and judge the nations.